 Erstad took over a team in 2012 that had failed to qualify for the postseason the previous three seasons and was making a move from the Big 12 to the Big Ten Conference.
 While the squad fell short of qualifying for the NCAA Tournament in 2012, improvement could be seen across the board.
-The Huskers have played in a conference tournament each of Erstad’s first three season, including runner-up finishes the past two seasons.
+The Huskers have played in a conference tournament each of Erstad’s first four seasons, including a pair of runner-up finishes.

-The program took another step forward in 2014 when it returned to the NCAA Tournament with an at-large bid to the Stillwater Regional.
+In 2014 the program returned to the NCAA Tournament for the first time since 2008 with an at-large bid to the Stillwater Regional.
 Nebraska went 1-2 at the regional, with both losses coming to perennial power Cal State Fullerton.
 The Huskers finished second in the Big Ten during both the regular season and at the Big Ten Tournament, with a loss to Indiana in the title game for the second straight season.

-Three members of the 2014 squad were picked in the MLB Draft, including Kelly (12th, Minnesota), Hirsch (19th, Milwaukee) and Bummer (19th, Chicago White Sox).
+Three members of the 2014 squad were picked in the MLB Draft, including Pat Kelly (12th, Minnesota), Zach Hirsch (19th, Milwaukee) and Aaron Bummer (19th, Chicago White Sox).
 It was the first time since 2010 that three Huskers were taken in the first 20 rounds of the MLB Draft.
-Pritchard also signed a non-drafted free agent contract with the St. Louis Cardinals.
+Michael Pritchard also signed a non-drafted free agent contract with the St. Louis Cardinals.

-Erstad and the rest of the Nebraska coaching staff tested the Huskers with 16th-toughest schedule in the country in 2013.
-The Huskers got off to a rough start at 0-7 and would finish the year at 29-30, but were just a few wins away from the NCAA Tournament with an RPI of 31.
+Erstad and the rest of the Nebraska coaching staff tested the Huskers with the 16th-toughest schedule in the country in 2013.
+The Huskers got off to a rough start at 0-7 and finished the year 29-30, but were just a few wins away from the NCAA Tournament with an RPI of 31.

 Nebraska also nearly won its first conference title since 2005, as it finished in a tie for second during the regular season and came within one win of bringing the Big Ten Tournament title back to Lincoln.

-After posting a 15-9 record during the conference season, Nebraska entered the 2013 Big Ten Tournament at Target Field in Minneapolis as the No. 3 seed, where they defeated Michigan, 11-2, in the first round.
+After posting a 15-9 record during the conference season, Nebraska entered the 2013 Big Ten Tournament at Target Field in Minneapolis as the No. 3 seed, where the Huskers defeated Michigan, 11-2, in the first round.

 The two squads returned to Target Field the following day with the Big Ten Tournament title and an automatic bid to the NCAA Tournament on the line.
 Indiana proved too much, as the Hoosiers returned the favor with a 4-3 walk-off win in the bottom of the ninth.
 The Hoosiers went on to play in the College World Series.